clifff/clifff.com/_posts/2015-10-1-2015-failed-experiments-with-aws-lambda.md

 headers are going to be necessary for JPEG vs PNG vs WEBP.
 API Gateway is very REST and JSON oriented, so what I'm trying to do is probably outside the design expectations.
-API Gateway is a new product and seems to be [iterating on feedback](https://blog.hiramsoftware.com/blog/day-two-aws-api-gateway/index.html) pretty quickly, but for now, this is a blocker for this project.
+It is a new product and seems to be [iterating on feedback](https://blog.hiramsoftware.com/blog/day-two-aws-api-gateway/index.html) pretty quickly, so hopefully, this will be possible in the future.